 2. Development Approval (DA)

-Before Liquor & Gaming NSW can grant a licence, your local council must approve the use of the building.
-You will need a Development Consent or a Complying Development Certificate (and, where relevant, an Occupation Certificate).
-This document proves that the council allows a restaurant or cafe to operate at your specific address.
-It is important to check your DA conditions, as they often dictate your maximum patron numbers and trading hours.
+Before Liquor & Gaming NSW grants a licence, your local council must approve the use of the building.
+You will need either a Development Consent or a Complying Development Certificate and, where relevant, an Occupation Certificate.

 3. National Police Check